-Washington State is expected to make ABLE accounts (Achieving a Better Life Experience) available sometime in August.
+Washington State is expected to make ABLE accounts (Achieving a Better Life Experience)** available in the summer of 2018.
 We will announce its launch as soon as the program website goes live.

 In the meantime, many people have been asking what the difference is between an ABLE account and a DD Endowment Trust account.
 The following offers a comparison between the two.
 We will update as more information about ABLE in Washington becomes available.

 **Details of the federal ABLE Act are subject to change, pending federal rules and state legislative action.